-- There has been a huge surge in social media users which increase by 376 million each year.
+- There has been a huge surge in social media users, which increase by 376 million each year.

 2. The more social media is successful in meeting your needs, the more you are likely to use it and get addicted to it.
-With the increase in the people using social media, there has been an increase in the people addicted to it as well.
+With the increase in people using social media, there has been an increase in people addicted to it as well.

 3. Another study demonstrated that the following factors could explain the reasons why people might be addicted to social media.